tubemogul/puppet-aerospike/README.markdown

 It has been tested and used in production with:

- * Puppet 3.8 on Ubuntu 14.04 (trusty) with aerospike 3.8.4 community
+ * Puppet 5.5 on Ubuntu 18.04 (bionic) with aerospike 4.3.1.5 community
-   and enterprise versions with and without the installation of the amc 3.6.6.
+   and enterprise versions with and without the installation of the amc 4.0.19.
    The master branch of puppet-archive was used including the PR 117 and 121.

 The spec tests pass against puppet >= 3.5 including the strict variables and future parser.